mikacousin/olc/README.md

 - liblo (python-pyliblo on archlinux)

 ## Quick test on Raspberry Pi 3B+
-Install ola fom git with python3 support
+Install ola fom git with python3 support.

+And with `sudo apt install` :
 - gnome-common
 - python-gobject
 - gobject-introspection